Select Page

 7. Personal Statements

 As a part of the UCAS application process, every student is required to submit an application essay, also known as a personal statement (PS).
-The personal statement serves as a tool for universities to better understand students’ interests in the subject and course.
-It also allows students to better understand their academic interests and motivations.
+The Oxford physics and Cambridge natural sciences personal statement serves as a tool for universities to better understand students’ interests in the subject and course.
+On the other hand, it also allows students to better understand their academic interests and motivations.

 Typically, the personal statement should encompass the following aspects: